vmware-tanzu/velero/site/content/docs/main/file-system-backup.md

 To solve this, a controller was written by Thomann Bits&Beats: [velero-pvc-watcher][7]

-## Support ReadOnlyRootFilesystem setting on Velero server pod
+## Support ReadOnlyRootFilesystem setting
 ### Kopia
-When the Velero server pod's SecurityContext sets the `ReadOnlyRootFileSystem` parameter to true, the Velero server pod's filesystem is running in read-only mode.
+When the Velero server/node-agent pod's SecurityContext sets the `ReadOnlyRootFileSystem` parameter to true, the Velero server/node-agent pod's filesystem is running in read-only mode.
-If the user creates a backup with Kopia as the uploader, or a backup enabling snapshot data mover function, the backup will fail, because the Kopia needs to write some cache and configuration data into the pod filesystem.
+If the user creates a backup with Kopia as the uploader, the backup will fail, because the Kopia needs to write some cache and configuration data into the pod filesystem.

 ```
 Errors: Velero:    name: /mongodb-0 message: /Error backing up item error: /failed to wait BackupRepository: backup repository is not ready: error to connect to backup repo: error to connect repo with storage: error to connect to repository: unable to write config file: unable to create config directory: mkdir /home/cnb/udmrepo: read-only file system name: /mongodb-1 message: /Error backing up item error: /failed to wait BackupRepository: backup repository is not ready: error to connect to backup repo: error to connect repo with storage: error to connect to repository: unable to write config file: unable to create config directory: mkdir /home/cnb/udmrepo: read-only file system name: /mongodb-2 message: /Error backing up item error: /failed to wait BackupRepository: backup repository is not ready: error to connect to backup repo: error to connect repo with storage: error to connect to repository: unable to write config file: unable to create config directory: mkdir /home/cnb/udmrepo: read-only file system Cluster:    <none>